 This is like the middle path and the totality of life – it’s about acceptance of the current.
 Whether we are ready or not, the truth is, soul contracts have their own timings and just show up; circumstances will always somehow align so that the two people meet.
 Whether we are ready or not, love isn’t concern with that.
 However, what we do after the meeting is up to us – so this is where the more conscious we are, the deeper we’ll be able to experience it.

 I no longer remember the name but there was a movie where people jumped in and out of alternate realities and in each they had different partners.
-This is portraying the different life paths we could have taken.
+This is portraying the infinite number of timelines that we shift in and out of depending on our emotional and mental state.
+More importantly – it is portraying a well known universal truth that “every reality exists at the same time” and we can go on different timelines depending on our choices every day, and our soul’s intention.
 Here is the thing: where you are and who you are, is absolutely perfect for what you have chosen to experience as yourself right now.
 It’s not better or worse than another path.
 It just is as is, perfect as is.
-Our paths are determined by our choices but you have to trust and believe in yourself.
+Our paths are determined by our choices, our heart and our belief systems – but you have to trust and believe in yourself.
 Soul contracts happen when they happen and are predetermined before reincarnation based on what we wanted to experience in this life.
 This often manifests in our physical body as desires.
 However, we still have free will to break soul contracts.
 And after the initial predestined meeting, it is our choices and consciousness that will determine the rest of our path together, and the experience of the relationship, whether as sacredness or not.
 Timing of meetings are quite hard to predict – but it is usually related not so much to “dates” as it is to learned experiences.
 And it also depends on outside events – such as, let’s say, a global lockdown.
 So new circumstances will have to arise to arrange the meeting of the two souls.

-We also have placeholders along our way who will guide us and show us where we are headed next.
+We can also ask for guidance along the way; placeholders can come into our life to hold the space with the energy needed for us to be maintained until “it” shows up.
 We can’t really force our path, or even our desires, but we can always ask to receive a dream, or an answer, that will show us a placeholder.
-Placeholders show up in our lives and open up a space that will be purposeful for our next step, to take us closer to where we want to go – like a group we suddenly join, a city we travel to unexpectedly, a party we are invited to, a new friend, a new job, etcetera.
-They are important puzzle pieces because they ultimately link us to our heart’s desires.
+Placeholders show up in our lives and open up a space that will be purposeful for our next step, to take us closer to where we want to go.
+Perhaps it is a person who will care for us and hold love for us as a stepping stone until “the one” shows up.
+Perhaps it’s a friend group we suddenly join, a city we travel to unexpectedly, a party we are invited to, a new friend, a new job, etcetera – which ultimately leads us to the next step.
+Placeholders are important puzzle pieces because they ultimately link us to our heart’s desires.
 We need to be open to receiving no matter how strange it feels because the new energy that they bring may feel strange to us, especially if we’ve been really used to the old one.
 And even if you’ve been on the “wrong path”, strayed from where you intended to go – trust that you will come across the placeholders who will push you gently, showing you the other way.
 They will help you remember where you wanted to go and will reconnect you to your heart.
 For example, a lot of people think they don’t deserve something.
 And then someone comes along, even if a stranger, who with their beautiful presence shows them deep gratitude, appreciation, trust, generosity, compassion and respect – and through such qualities of love, shows them that they deserve the thing they thought they didn’t, re-igniting passion within them again.
 This moment will open up a loving space within them, of new energy, which will help them vibrate with new hope, new faith, new trust and new love.
 And because of it, they will most likely, make different choices, which will ultimately place them back on their desired path.

 And there is a truth:

-What’s meant for us will never pass us by.
+What’s meant for you will never pass you by.

 And so dear reader,

 if deep in your heart and soul, you desire to experience something, or someone, in this life, then trust, and know, deeply know, that you will.
-Because you could not have had that desire in the first place, if it didn’t exist and if you weren’t meant to experience it.
+Because you could not have had that desire in the first place, if you weren’t meant to meet and if you weren’t meant to experience it.
 What you seek is also seeking you.